Screenshot from our test of Polytoria, showing the Places overview with “Polygrove” at the top, plus search bar, genres, and a download button.

 Graphics and design

-Screenshot from our Polytoria test where a blocky character stands in a pizza kitchen with the role ‘Cook’ and workstations for making pizzas.
+Screenshot from our Polytoria test where a blocky character stands in a pizza kitchen with the role “Cook” and workstations for making pizzas.

 Creator tools: Polytoria Creator

-In our testing, this is where you feel the difference between “I’m playing” and “I’m creating”: the Creator side asks for a little more patience.
-But once you get the workflow, it’s a great feeling to publish something others can play.
+During testing, this is where you really feel the shift from “I’m playing” to “I’m creating.”
+The Creator side takes a bit more patience, but once you get the workflow, it’s a great feeling to publish something others can play.

 Who is Polytoria best for?